wangjsty/service-binding-operator/examples/nodejs_etcd_operator/README.md

   size: 5
   version: "3.2.13"
  ```
-3. Deploy application which uses Etcd client lib using openshift 4 devconsole.
+3. Deploy application which uses Etcd client lib using OpenShift 4 devconsole.
 Test application : https://github.com/akashshinde/node-todo.git
 ![](https://i.imgur.com/WGQZ1nj.png)

-Note: This example assumes the app is deployed using a K8s Deployment if using a OCP DeploymentConfig change the group and resource in the applicationSelector to
+Note: This example assumes the app is deployed using a K8s Deployment.
+If using an OCP DeploymentConfig change the group and resource in the applicationSelector to

 ```
     group: apps.openshift.io